Skip to content

 x=100&y=hello

-Additionally, the POST simplified form supports file uploads (parameter/field name must be files), which requires processing using form-data/multipart.
+Additionally, the POST simplified form parameter passing supports file uploads (parameter/field name must be files), which requires handling via form-data/multipart.

 HTML